For anybody confused about the terminology, yes, there is a big difference between being tired and being overtired.

 First of all, kids don’t display signs of fatigue the same way adults do.
 We associate sleepiness with our bodies slowing down, easing off the gas and getting us ready for a snooze.

 These signs can be visible in kids, but they’re often mixed in with some conflicting signals, or absent altogether.
 Kids typically don’t look forward to sleep the way adults do.
-We embrace the ritual of sleepiness coming on, brushing our teeth, getting into some comfy night clothes and crawling into our big, comfortable bed.
+We adults embrace the ritual of brushing our teeth, getting into some comfy night clothes and crawling into our big, comfortable bed.
 (Just talking about it makes me want to take a nap right now.)